iYadavVaibhav/stem/docs/9-Drafts/dea-c01-u2-data-store-management-ps.md

 ## 1.2 Amazon S3 Features and Capabilities

-- S3 Versioning
+- **S3 Versioning**
   - new version is created each time object is updated or created.
+    - eg, if you update `index.html` it will have a new version.
-  - On delete, S3 keeps the object but adds a delete marker which tells that object is deleted.
+  - On delete, S3 keeps the object but adds a **delete marker** which tells that object is deleted.
+    - to restore deleted bucket, delete the 'deleted marker' version of the bucket, this will make original bucket as latest version which is without delete marker.
   - Within a bucket, you can configure to version at
     - Object Level - versions specific objects.
 Eg, version important files but not logs.
     - Bucket Level - if all objects are important.